 - arrange for the repair of the equipment breakdown

 - have good maintenance systems in place

-- ensure people's safety and wellbeing.
+- ensure children's safety and wellbeing.

-Planned refurbishment or changes to the environment - premises-based services
+Planned refurbishment or changes to the environment - premises-based services including domestic premises for childminders

 You must notify us of any planned changes to the premises using the eForm notification 'Planned refurbishment or alteration or extension to premises' notification.
 You must submit this notification three months before you plan to make the changes.